daverodriguez/delineate.js/readme.md

 ## How to use

 Delineate is a plain-old-JavaScript plugin with no dependencies.
-It's ES6 friendly, or you can use it with your
+It's ES6 friendly, or you can use it the old-fashioned way.
+Take a look at [demo/index.html]().